CppMicroServices/CppMicroServices/core/doc/doxygen/MicroServices_TheBundleContext.md

 ### Getting a BundleContext

-To retrieve the bundle specific BundleContext object from anywhere in your bundle, use the `#GetBundleContext` function:
+To retrieve the bundle specific BundleContext object from anywhere in your bundle, use the `#us::GetBundleContext` function:

 \snippet uServices-bundlecontext/main.cpp GetBundleContext

-Please note that trying to use `#GetBundleContext` without proper initialization code in the using shared library while either lead to compile or rumtime errors.
+Please note that trying to use `#us::GetBundleContext` without proper initialization code in the using shared library while either lead to compile or rumtime errors.